Skip to main content

 amazing ochre orange-red of Roussillon region in France

 It’s our hilltop village hopping day, starting with the ochre village Roussillon.
-You may be wanting to get your morning steps in by walking the beautiful ochre trail next to the village.
+We’ll start our exploring by walking the beautiful ochre trail next to the village.
 The village has plenty of anecdotes from the legends of why the earth is red to the stories behind the ochre industry, a major economy until the beginning of the 20th century.
-Two more villages each with their unique stories: Lacoste and Oppede-le-Vieux.
-Lunch will be at village bistro and dinner this evening at a favorite countryside restaurant.
+A bistro lunch at a winery followed by a beautiful stroll in a unique village known as Viel Oppede – find out why this village was abandoned.
+Dinner this evening at a favorite countryside restaurant.

 Lunch & Dinner included